kadalu/kadalu/README.md

          device: /dev/vdc # Device to provide storage to all PVs
    ```

-You have more options for config file.
-Check them [here](doc/storage-config-options.md)
+More config options can be found [here](doc/storage-config-options.md)

 2.2 Now request kadalu-operator to setup storage using,